ninechi143/PyTorch-cGAN-DDLS/README.md

 In `./utils/model.py`, I have encapsulated the whole Discriminator Driven Latent Sampling (DDLS) process as the API of the class of `cGAN`, please check it.

-Hope this repositary can help you.
+Hope this repository can help you.

 ---------------------------------------------------------------------------